 5. Exposure Calculations: Each marine mammal's three-dimensional (3-D) density is multiplied by the calculated impact volume to that marine mammal depth regime.
 This value is the number of exposures per hour for that particular marine mammal.
 In this way, each marine mammal's exposure count per hour is based on its density, depth habitat, and the ensonified volume by depth.

 Based on the analysis, Q-20 sonar operations in non-territorial waters may expose up to six species to sound likely to result in Level B (behavioral) harassment (Table 2).
 They include the bottlenose dolphin (Tursiops truncatus), Atlantic spotted dolphin (Stenella frontalis), pantropical spotted dolphin (Stenella attenuata), striped dolphin (Stenella coeruleoalba), spinner dolphin (Stenella longirostris), and Clymene dolphin (Stenella clymene).
 No marine mammals would be exposed to levels of sound likely to result in TTS.
-NMFS has authorized (and the Navy requested) the take numbers of marine mammals in the IHA which reflect the exposure numbers listed in Table 3.
+The Navy requests that the take numbers of marine mammals for its IHA reflect the exposure numbers listed in Table 2.

-Table 3—Estimates and Requested Take of Marine Mammal Exposures From Sonar in Non-Territorial Waters per Year
+Table 2—Estimates of Marine Mammal Exposures From Sonar in Non-territorial Waters per Year

 |Atlantic spotted dolphin||0||0||315|